Pataleshwar Cave Temple

 If you are planning to visit this awesome cave temple then you can also visit some other nearby places.
 Other places of interest are:

 - Vishrambaug Samaj Mandir

 The temple cave is almost 1300 years old and there is the Archeological Survey of India, Pune Department that stands just adjacent to it.
 The shiv linga is worshipped daily with yogurt and ghee.
 There is also a temple bell made of brass that hangs from the ceiling and devotees ring it while entering the temple.
-The Pataleshwar Cave Temple is also known as Bhamburde temple.
-As per the Hindu mythology it is said that the temple was carved by the Pandavas while they were spending their life in exile and was in need of a shelter.
+The Pataleshwar Cave Temple is also known as the Bhamburde temple.
+As per Hindu mythology, it is said that the temple was carved by the Pandavas while they were spending their life in exile and were in need of shelter.
 The temple is awesome and devotees come here to get some spiritual peace by connecting with the divine.
 Visitors are allowed to enter the temple from 8 in the morning till 5 in the evening.